Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

     }
 ```

+As we've seen before with other helper methods, `AsArrayType()` will unwrap the `ValidatedType`, returning the array within.

-We must have a way to convert each item from the source array into an item for the destination array.
+It's not enough to have two arrays.
+We must also have a way to convert each item from the source array into an item for the destination array.

 To find such a conversion we create a pair of endpoints by unwrapping the array definitions, and then recursively call `CreateTypeConversion`.